openebs-archive/openebs-docs/docs/overview.md

 ### What does OpenEBS do?

-OpenEBS manages the storage available on the Kubernetes nodes and uses that storage to provide Local or Distributed Persistent Volumes to Kubernetes Stateful workloads.
+OpenEBS manages the storage available on each of the Kubernetes nodes and uses that storage to provide Local or Distributed Persistent Volumes to Stateful workloads.

 In case of [Local Volumes](#local-volumes):
   - OpenEBS can create Persistent Volumes using raw block devices or partitions, or using sub-directories on Hostpaths or by using LVM,ZFS,sparse files.